-The foremost of these, Excel has been as prevalent in the office environment as the humble stapler and it’s a rare company that doesn’t start out its budgeting life using the ever present Microsoft product.
+The foremost of these, Excel has been as prevalent in the office environment as the humble stapler and it’s a rare company that doesn’t start out its budgeting life using the ever-present Microsoft product.

 There’s a good reason for this.
-Excel over the last 32 years has developed from a simple tool to a massively powerful business engine that can be used for a huge variety of applications making it one of the most cost effective purchases a company can make.
+Excel over the last 32 years has developed from a simple tool to a massively powerful business engine that can be used for a huge variety of applications making it one of the most cost-effective purchases a company can make.

 The problem is that it becomes habitual and it’s easy to find yourself using Excel for things that you really shouldn’t do.
 After all if you are a confident user then it can often be quicker to knock up a single compliments slip or write a short letter rather than use word.

-In the same vein it is commonplace for companies to continue to use excel for budgeting and forecasting when in fact they should actually be looking further afield to find software that is specific to the task.
+In the same vein, it is commonplace for companies to continue to use Excel for budgeting and forecasting when in fact they should actually be looking further afield to find software that is specific to the task.

-The question is of course what signs should you look for that show it’s time to move?
+The question is, of course, what signs should you look for that show it’s time to move?

 1 – Highly complex workbooks.
 Workbooks that extend over a massive amount of tabs and link out to a significant number of different sources are a clear sign that your forecasts have become too complex for a spreadsheet program.
-Either look at ways to reduce the amount of external links and tabs within the workbook or think about using a different system.
+Either look at ways to reduce the number of external links and tabs within the workbook or think about using a different system.

 2 – Several collaborators in the process.
 It would be hard to find many people that would argue that Excel has not fallen well behind in the connectivity and collaboration stakes.
-In fact newcomer Google Sheets is light years ahead in terms of having multiple users on one sheet at the same time.
+In fact, newcomer Google Sheets is light years ahead in terms of having multiple users on one sheet at the same time.
 It also has an excellent audit function too.

 3 – A process that is spread across several locations.
 This point runs alongside the collaboration point above.
 If you have people inputting, reviewing or controlling and they are spread across different locations then you’ll be faced with the prospect of using the fairly haphazard sharing function or sending out workbooks with the associated version control issues.

 4 – A very long budget process.
 If you have a budgeting and forecasting process that takes a great deal of time then you’ll need to look at two aspects; the people element and the system element.
 Try to identify what is actually using up the time to get to an agreed forecast.
-If it’s the people involved taking too long or finding it hard to reach agreement then new software simply won’t help.
-On the other hand if input spreadsheets are returned quickly but analysts have to spend days or weeks managing, collating and consolidating the data then you need to look at a better method.
+If it’s the people involved taking too long or finding it hard to reach an agreement then new software simply won’t help.
+On the other hand, if input spreadsheets are returned quickly but analysts have to spend days or weeks managing, collating and consolidating the data then you need to look at a better method.

-5 – Difficulty bringing in source information.
+5 – Difficulty bringing in the source information.
 If you have all the data you need but it’s sitting on an ERP or accounting system then you may need to look at finding a way of linking a reporting system to your source data.
 If you find people are spending lots of time inputting data by hand then there will be some efficiencies possible here.

 6 – Difficulty consolidating departments or companies.
 If you are budgeting across different disciplines, different sectors or different entities then it simply ends up adding in layers of complexity.
 If it is taking a long time to combine all of these aspects then you should look at something different.

 7- Problems with data accuracy.
-So often in a complex workbook formulas get replaced for hard coded figures or vice versa or links get broken leaving #REF! errors.
+So often in a complex workbook formulas get replaced for hardcoded figures or vice versa or links get broken leaving #REF! errors.
 This means that it becomes difficult to spot where data is incorrect and leads to a lack of confidence in the model.

 The problem is often that workarounds become so much a part of everyday life that they start to be part of the furniture and eventually the whole process of budgeting and forecasting becomes traumatic.